 When you get

 the cost and time estimates, triple both.
-You'll (hopefully) be
+You will (hopefully) be

 almost close to what actual costs will be.
-Schedules won't be
+Schedules will not be met,

-met, so expect things to take much longer than anticipated.
-And
+so expect things to take much longer than anticipated.
+And time costs

 Did you have a survey before you bought your boat?